oscarotero/simple-crud/README.md

 This factory creates intances of the fields used by the tables to convert the values.
 By default uses `SimpleCrud\FieldFactory` but you can create your own factory extending the `SimpleCrud\FieldFactoryInstance`.
 The default FieldFactory has the following options:

 * `addNamespace` Add more namespaces where find more field classes.
-* `addSmartName` Add more smart names to asign automatically types to specific field names.
+* `mapNames` To asign predefined types to some names names.
+* `mapRegex` To asign predefined types to some names names using a regular expression.

 Example: